Netherlands

 • From 600 meters to one kilometer normal construction was permissible but military authorities could order destruction without consultation.

-The waterline defense model became obsolete in the age of military aircraft.
+The waterline defense became obsolete when Nazi Germany overflew it and heavily bombed Rotterdam in May of 1940, forcing Dutch surrender.
 The ministry of war suspended enforcement of the Kringenwet in 1951 and withdrew the law in 1963.

 Much of the infrastucture stands.
 Many of the areas formerly protected for military reasons are now lush refuge for birds, animals, and flora.